rtCamp/rtbiz-helpdesk/readme.txt

 1. Dashboard

 == Changelog ==

+= 1.4 =
+* Added support to select assignee for every mailbox
+* Added support to select product for every mailbox
+* Option added to use same address for outgoing emails as its incoming mails'
+* Added Customer/created by parameter in ticket short-code
+* Updated logic for removing participants from tickets
+* Improved setup wizard
+* Improved ticket frontend UI
+* Performance improvements

 = 1.3.7 =
 * Added support to prevent unsupported file extension
 * Add additional privacy support